-- 12.8.1.1.
-Monitoring and logging functions must provide audit trails to ensure accountability for updates to mission critical information, hardware, and software. - 12.8.1.2.
+- 12.8.1.2.
 Event logs that record user activities, exceptions, faults, and information security events should be produced, maintained, and regularly reviewed for enterprise systems. - 12.8.2.
 Controls must be established to ensure the confidentiality and integrity of information in system logs, transaction histories, and other system audit information.
 Access to this information must be monitored and stored in a location that is separate from the systems generating the information. - 12.8.3.
-The organization must retain audit records to provide support for afterthe-fact investigations of security incidents and to meet regulatory and organizational information retention requirements. - 12.8.4.
-The System Administration and Institutions must implement system identification/logon banners, which have warning statements that indicate the system is the property of the System Administration or an Institution.
-The identification/logon banner shall include the following topics at minimum: - 12.8.4.1.
-Unauthorized use is prohibited; - 12.8.4.2.
-Usage may be subject to security testing and monitoring; - 12.8.4.3.
-Misuse is subject to penalties and/or criminal prosecution; and - 12.8.4.4.
-Users have no expectation of privacy except as otherwise provided by applicable privacy laws.
+The organization must retain audit records to provide support for afterthe-fact investigations of security incidents and to meet regulatory and organizational information retention requirements.

+12.9.
+Internet Website and Mobile Applications